lukerohde/our-meals/README.md

     * DONE Sign up when joining a meal plan
     * DONE Fix intermittent 500 on email use
     * Sign up or sign in, as the same page?
-    * Redirect to meal plan after sign up
+    * DONE Redirect to meal plan after sign up
 * Improve meal import
     * Handle coles online and www.deliciousmagazine.co.uk
     * Checkout python recipe-scraper